Kitware/kwcoco/kwcoco/coco_schema_informal.rst

     }

     TransformSpec:
-        The spec can be anything coercable to a kwimage.Affine object.
+        The spec can be anything coercible to a kwimage.Affine object.
         This can be an explicit affine transform matrix like:
             {'type': 'affine': 'matrix': <a-3x3 matrix>},